yeet01520/Influence-Registry/METHODOLOGY.md

   scaled by a 2× heuristic.
 As of the latest update, these have been replaced with figures derived directly from FEC Schedule A (June 2023 to March 2026).
   The verified `corporate_total` is **$2.7M career**, with full per-sector breakdowns updated accordingly.
-Bell's `aipac` value of $4,048,977 is exact (TrackAIPAC, confirmed by direct PAC filings in Schedule A).
+Bell's `aipac` value of $3,882,993 reflects the current TrackAIPAC tally (which periodically recalculates as new filings are processed); this superseded an earlier value of $4,048,977 saved at an earlier scrape.

   Methodology note: Schedule A classification is performed by mapping each contributor's `contributor_employer` and `contributor_occupation` fields to